 Some people claim asylum immediately on entering the UK, at the port at which they arrive.
 They do this by telling the immigration officials there that they wish to claim asylum.
 If you do this, you will usually have your first interview to gather basic information about you and your journey - your screening interview - that day or in within the next five days.
 See Toolkit section on the screening interview.

 If you don't claim asylum immediately on entering the UK, you will need to telephone to make an appointment to claim asylum at the Screening Unit in Croydon.
 Read more in the Toolkit section on the Screening Interview.
+The exception to this is if you arrive to the UK in Northern Ireland - in this situation you claim asylum at Bryson House in Belfast.

 If you are picked up by immigration enforcement teams before you have arranged to claim asylum, you need to tell them you wish to claim asylum.